elastic/golang-crossbuild/README.md

 To more information about the supported architextures and the correlation with comercial names, you can check the [Debian Supported Architectures](https://wiki.debian.org/SupportedArchitectures) page.

-To make and push the Docker images for all the architectures and defaulr Debian version, you can run the following command:
+To make and push the Docker images for all the architectures and default Debian version, you can run the following command:

 ```shell
 make build push